jamstackpress/jamstackpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Power-up your WordPress site and get it ready for JAMStack.
-Take advantage of usefull fields and endpoints extending the WP-JSON API.
+Take advantage of useful fields and endpoints extending the WP-JSON API.

 == Description ==
 # JAMStackPress - Power-up you WordPress backend